1. The word experience has lost its meaning

 2. Customers now expect alternative payment methods

 Daniel Marovitz, Vice President of Payments at Booking.com, addressed the recent explosion of payment methods, highlighting that there are now over 1,000 solutions existing across the globe.
-And while some of them are global, the majority of them are local alternatives: using Amsterdam as an example, he explained that Visa cards are not widely accepted outside of the most touristic centre, as most locals use a national/Dutch Pinpas system.
+And while some of them are global, the majority of them are local alternatives.
+Using Amsterdam as an example, he explained that Visa cards are not widely accepted outside of the mostly touristic centre, as most locals use a national/Dutch Pinpas system.

 In a world that’s moving beyond the credit card, he stressed that to be relevant to bookers and take friction out of the payment process, facilitating alternative methods is crucial.
 Explaining where Booking.com is today in terms of payments, he discussed working on customer clarity, solving partner pain points and navigating compliance, along with the OTA’s plans for the future.

 3. Introverts are idea generators just waiting to be asked

 Duncan Wardle, the former Head of Innovation and Creativity for Disney, wasn't just at Click. to unlock the creativity of the audience members.
 The overarching goal in his Design Thinking workshop was to demonstrate how to successfully run your own workshops that foster a culture of innovation and creativity, with an emphasis on going beyond bullet points to turn brainstorming session takeaways into actionable instructions that actually make sense the next day.
 Through rapid-fire, interactive group activities, he demonstrated how you can turn even a quiet group of introverts into a team of idea-generating machines.